nathanielgreen/CV/README.md

 - Developed and implemented company-wide Git workflows and standards, enabling more efficient collaboration across all projects.

+## Anath Capital Group (February 2020 - Present)

+**Role**: Freelance Web Developer

+**Technology**: React, Gatsby, Styled Components, XLSX, Serverless, Node, Netlify

+Worked on upgrading 4 existing sites to a cohesive tech stack, with an emphasis on performance, SEO, and future customization.

+Created an internal tool to automate the creation of PDF's from Excel Spreadsheets using React and Serverless Functions.

 ## Veratrak (July 2018 to January 2019)